awjga/PORE-cupine/README.md

 ./SVM_multi.R -s "number of parts" "RData folder containing modified samples" "RData folder containing unmodified samples" "Output folder"

 # Acknowledgments
-Li Chenhao for his help in getting me started and the calculation of error per strands  (https://github.com/lch14forever)
-Shen Yang for his code for aligning transcipt positions to genomic position and for the TRipseq anaylsis (https://github.com/shenyang1981)
-Zhang Yu for the calucation of error rates.
+Li Chenhao for his help in getting me started and the calculation of error per strands (https://github.com/lch14forever) Shen Yang for his code for aligning transcript positions to genomic position and for the TRipseq analysis (https://github.com/shenyang1981) Zhang Yu for the calculation of error rates.

-For combining of standard devations with mean, standard devations and number of samples.
+For combining of standard deviations with mean, standard deviations and number of samples.
 Headrick, T. C. (2010).
 Statistical Simulation: Power Method Polynomials and other Transformations.
 Boca Raton, FL: Chapman & Hall/CRC.